 A few useful hints and tips to help you along the way:

-• When picking out card, ribbon and embellishments, try to pick colours that coordinate with your central or main picture.
-Re-use last year’s Christmas cards, cutting out pictures and making new cards and tags with them, or make family photos a central feature.
+• When picking out card, ribbon and embellishments, glitter glues, etc, pick colours that coordinate with your central and main theme.

 • You could also use more foam pads on each layer to create more height.

 • Folding and creasing is really simple.
-Roll rather than fold your card over to meet the other side, then run your hand slowly up and down the backbone of the card pressing down lightly as you go until you have completely creased the card flat.
-Turn it over to the inside and do this again with the back of your hand.
-This way you will always get a perfect centre crease and can correct any misalignments as you go along.
+Roll rather than fold your card over to meet the other side and then run your hand slowly up and down the backbone of the card pressing down lightly as you go until you have completely creased the card flat.
+Turn it over to the inside and do this again.
+This way you will always get a perfect centre crease and can correct any misalignments as you go along